MatheusMeM/mnds_site/README.md

 - **Data-Driven Content:** All project information is decoupled from the application logic, stored in a central `projects.json` file.
 This allows for easy content updates without touching the codebase.
 - **Component-Based UI:** The user interface is built from modular components responsible for specific tasks (e.g., rendering the project grid, rendering a project detail page).
 - **Responsive, Minimalist Design:** A GMUNK-inspired aesthetic with a professional design system built on CSS variables ensures a consistent and clean look across all devices.

 ---

+## Content Management

+This project uses **Sveltia CMS** for content management.
+The admin panel is accessible at `/admin/` on the live site.

+-   **Workflow:** Log in with your GitHub account.
+-   **Process:** Any changes made in the CMS will automatically generate a new commit in the `main` branch.
+-   **Deployment:** This commit triggers a new build and deployment on Cloudflare Pages.

+---